-POST Message Description 1882 A Plug and Play adapter has requested an I/O address that is not available, or the Plug and Play adapter might be defective.
-Action: 1.
-Make sure that all ISA legacy adapters are set correctly in the Configuration/Setup Utility program.
+- Make sure that settings for all ISA legacy adapters are correct in the Configuration/Setup Utility program.
 If the I/O address settings are not correct, change and save the settings.
-Setting the resources used by ISA legacy adapters to ISA Resource enables the Plug and Play function to configure around the legacy adapters.
-For background information on PCI, ISA, Plug and Play, and legacy (non-Plug and Play) adapters, refer to Installing Options in Your IntelliStation M Pro.
-For information about required I/O resource settings for ISA legacy adapters, refer to the documentation that comes with these adapters.
-For instructions on using the Configuration/Setup Utility program, see Chapter 5, "Using the Configuration/Setup Utility Program" on page 29.
-Make sure that switches on all ISA legacy adapters are set correctly.
-For information about switch settings, refer to the documentation that comes with the ISA legacy adapters.
-3. If all I/O addresses are being used by ISA legacy adapters, you might need to remove an ISA legacy adapter to make an I/O address available to the Plug and Play adapter you want to install.
-For instructions on removing adapters, see Installing Options in Your IntelliStation M Pro.
+Setting the resources used by ISA legacy adapters to ISA Resource enables the Plug and Play function to configure around the legacy adapters. - For background information on PCI, ISA, Plug and Play, and legacy (non-Plug and Play) adapters, refer to Installing Options in Your IntelliStation E Pro.
+For information about required I/O resource settings for ISA legacy adapters, refer to the documentation supplied with these adapters.
+For instructions on using the Configuration/Setup Utility program, see Chapter 5, "Using the Configuration/Setup Utility Program" on page 41. - Make sure that switches on all ISA legacy adapters are set correctly.
+For information about switch settings, refer to the documentation supplied with the ISA legacy adapters. - 3.
+If all I/O addresses are being used by ISA legacy adapters, you might need to remove an ISA legacy adapter to make an I/O address available to the Plug and Play adapter you want to install.
+For instructions on removing adapters, see Chapter 7, "Installing Options Overview" on page 81.

 Note: If you remove an ISA legacy adapter, set the I/O address used by the removed adapter to Available before installing another adapter.

-If you have other PCI or Plug and Play adapters installed, you might need to remove one of these adapters to make an I/O address available to the Plug and Play adapter you want to install.
-If the problem cannot be isolated and corrected, have the computer serviced.
+- 4. If you have other PCI or Plug and Play adapters installed, you might need to remove one of these adapters to make an I/O address available to the Plug and Play adapter you want to install. - If your system will be loading a Plug and Play operating system, ensure that Plug and Play Operating System is set to Yes. - 6.
+Ensure that the address decode value for the adapter is properly set.